rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-gitea/index.md

 [Gitea](https://gitea.io/) is a lightweight, open source git repository implementation providing a central git instance for managing the canonical version of a project during project development and publishing.
 In addition to basic git version control, Gitea provides:

-- web- and SSH-based access to the repository
+- Web- and SSH-based access to the repository
-- account management for users and organisations
+- Account management for users and organisations
-- bug tracking / issue management
+- Bug tracking / issue management
-- task tracking
+- Task tracking
-- code review, contribution and release management features
+- Code review, contribution and release management features
-- a dashboard of activity.
+- A dashboard of activity.

 {{< highlight "info" "Control node">}}
 A [control node](/rollyourown/projects/control_node/) without a graphical desktop UI is sufficient for this project, as the Gitea administration interface is reachable via the public internet.